realgs/heartASCII/README.md

-# CleanCode assignment.
+# Recruitment task.
 The project prints out hearts of different sizes.